Department of Labor Logo United States Department of Labor

 • (816) 285-7000

-County Employment and Wages in Utah — First Quarter 2024
+County Employment and Wages in Utah — Fourth Quarter 2024

-All five large Utah counties reported average weekly wage gains from the first quarter of 2023 to the first quarter of 2024.
+All five large Utah counties reported average weekly wage gains over the year.
 (See chart 2.)
 Salt Lake County had the largest gain (+5.7 percent).
-Over-the-year wage gains among the other four large counties in Utah ranged from 4.9 percent to 4.4 percent.
+Over-the-year wage gains among Utah’s other four large counties ranged from 4.4 percent to 2.5 percent.

-Weekly wages in 4 of the 5 largest counties in Utah were below the national average of $1,527 in the first quarter of 2024.
-The average weekly wage in Salt Lake County ($1,546) ranked 82nd among the 369 largest counties nationwide.
-In the four remaining large counties, average weekly wages ranged from $1,231 to $900, placing them in the bottom half of the rankings.
+Weekly wages in 4 of the 5 largest counties in Utah were below the national average of $1,507.
+Average weekly wages were higher than the national average only in Salt Lake County ($1,537).
+In the four remaining large counties, average weekly wages ranged from $1,255 to $981.

 Map 1.
-Average weekly wages by county in Utah, first quarter 2024
+Average weekly wages by county in Utah, fourth quarter 2024

 Additional statistics and other information